 - Develop skills in order to become a stronger advocate of building relationships between Muslims and Jews, and

-We heard incredibly inspiring keynote presentations from:
+Join us for inspiring keynote presentations from: